B.Ed(Hons), MA, Adv.Dip.Couns.

 PGC Academic Practice

 Richard has always believed that PSHE lies at the heart of any school and is fundamental to develop a child or young person’s learning so they can recognise and realise their own potential.
-With the mindfulness approach firmly embedded in the Jigsaw resources, Richard acknowledges their benefit for busy teachers and pupils alike, where they can be used to offer an important ‘space’ for pupils to explore and develop their life skills, personalities and relationships.
+With the mindfulness approach firmly embedded in the Jigsaw resources, Richard acknowledges Jigsaw’s benefit for busy teachers and pupils alike, where it can be used to offer an important ‘space’ for pupils to explore and develop their life skills, personalities and relationships.

 ‘They arrived at an inconvenient time.

 I was hiding in a room in my mind.

 They made me look at myself.
 I saw it well.

 I’d shut the people out of my life.

 So now I take the opportunities;

 I must work on my mind.
 For now I realise..

 Jayne later moved out to a school in Buckinghamshire for a promotion and thoroughly enjoyed the next four years.
 As PSHE Lead at this school, she feels this is when her career took a very different direction.
 She completed her MA in Education which enriched her interest in all things PSHCE.
 She developed a real passion for this field so when an opportunity arose to apply for the Healthy Schools Adviser post for Herts County Council, she applied, shortly afterwards becoming the PSHE Adviser for the county.
 With over 550 schools to support, a budget and a team to oversee, the learning curve was huge, but rewarding.
 It was at this time that she had the opportunity to study to achieve Ofsted Inspector status to help her improve her understanding of school improvement expectations.
 She is keen to stress that she has never chosen to complete a paid inspection but found the training, inspection shadowing and information invaluable.